 The College offers a competitive research program that gives students and faculty the opportunity to collaborate on scholarly work.
 Summer research projects can vary from five to ten weeks in length, and can be independent student-led research, or a research assistantship under a faculty mentor.
 Student participants present the results of their projects at the Intensive Summer Experience Poster Conference at the beginning of the fall semester.
 All Pomona College students are eligible to apply.
 Online proposals must be submitted by the February deadline and are reviewed by the Research Committee.
 The Committee decisions are sent to both students and their faculty mentors by email.

-- March 2019: Proposal reviewed by the Research Committee.
+- March 2020: Proposals reviewed by the Research Committee.
 Students and mentors are notified via email.
 Students have 1 week to accept or decline their SURP.

-- September 12, 2019: Intensive Summer Experience Poster Conference
+- September 10, 2020 (tentative): Intensive Summer Experience Poster Conference

 Please contact email@example.com with any questions.